Welcome to the Excelerator BI Knowledge Base.

 DAX can also be used as a query language to extract a subset of your data so you can take a look at it.
 In this article I introduced the DAX query language from the beginning so you can learn how to use it and how it will help you to become a Power BI superstar.

-Best Practices for Power Pivot, Power Query & Power BI
+Best Practices for Power BI, Power Query & Power Pivot

 There are many best practices for Power BI, Power Pivot and Power Query.
 I know these things so intuitively now that it is very easy to forget how I incrementally learnt these things along the journey.
 Most of these things are not “right” vs “wrong” – they are more often simply “better”.
 I thought there would be value in producing a page that clearly outlines the important best practices as a learning reference for everyone here.